Presidents

 THE ROTORUA MOUNTAIN BIKE CLUB WAS FORMALLY ESTABLISHED IN 1993 AND HAS HAD EIGHT PRESIDENTS IN THIS TIME.

-The current president is Steve Brown who took over from Clair Scott mid 2022.
+The current president is Barbara Jenks who took over from Steve Brown mid 2023.

 HISTORY